Building a foundation of healthy habits can help you live a full life and enjoy many activities with sickle cell.

 New clinical studies about sickle cell are starting all the time.
 Ask your healthcare provider whether any studies might be right for you.

-The severity of pain caused by Sickle Cell can range from no pain to mild pain to severe pain.
+The severity of pain caused by sickle cell can range from no pain to mild pain to severe pain.
 Likewise, the methods to relieve pain also can be different.
 Here are some good general rules to follow:

-Discuss your symptoms and create a plan to help you relieve your pain.
+Discuss your symptoms and create a plan to help relieve your pain.
 This may include medicine and other relief methods, including heating pads or physical therapy.